Gali411/README.md-Generator/readme/README.md

   ## Description

-  ggg
+  Enter the description for your project

   ## Installation

-  ggg
+  enter instructions for installation

   ## Usage

-  ggg
+  enter explaination on how to use your application

   ## Contribution

-  ggg
+  enter instructions for contribution here

   ## Tests

-  ggg
+  enter in any tests

   ## License
-  This project uses the MIT.
+  This project uses the BSD.
-  Go to https://mit-license.org/ to learn more.
+  Go to https://opensource.org/licenses/BSD-3-Clause to learn more.

   ## Questions